tdwg/rs.tdwg.org/process/process-vocabulary.md

 ## 2.2 Required inputs

 After cloning the rs.tdwg.org repository to your local drive, you will have a copy of two Python scripts:
-- `process.py` used to process hand-generated vocabulary metadata CSV files.
 - `tdwg_docs_metadata_update.py` used to update the metadata about human-readable documents.
+- `process.py` used to process hand-generated vocabulary metadata CSV files (vocabularies/Lits of Terms only).

 Prior to beginning the processing steps, several data files are required.
 These include the underlying metadata and some configuration files: